 In Samoa, the national forest definition, used in the Global Forest Resource Assessment (FRA) reports, involves minimum tree height of 5m, land with a tree crown cover of more than 10% and a minimum area of 1 hectare.
 This includes man-made plantation forests, mangrove forests, and other natural forests with varying canopy densities.
 The chosen threshold values are crucial for legal interpretations, assessing forest area and resources, and developing policies and conservation plans.

-Before 2014, Samoa applied default definitions from the IPCC 2006 guidelines in greenhouse gas inventories.
+In Samoa's 2010 FRA report4 the forest definition is "Land with a tree crown cover (or stocking level) of more than 10% and a minimum area size of 1 hectare.
+Includes man-made plantation forests, mangrove forests and other natural forests of various canopy densities".
 For the FREL/FRL, the forest definition used aligns with Samoa's National Forest Resource Assessment (FRA) definition (as shown in Table 2-1).

-Table 2-1: Fores st definition for FRL

 Elements FREL/FRL definition

 Minimum Land 1 ha

 Area

 Minimum Tree 5 m

 Height

 Minimum Canopy 10 %

 Cover Rate

-Table 2-1: Forest definition for ERI
+Table 2-1: Forest definition for FRL J -